Deolindo Bittel: Candidate for vice president

-The collapse of the regime's economic policies and the tragic Falklands War helped lead to elections in 1983.
+The collapse of the regime's economic policies and the defeat at the Falklands War helped lead to elections in 1983.
 The Justicialist Party struggled to nominate its candidates.
 Nominating conventions dragged on for two months after the rival UCR nominated Raúl Alfonsín.
 The party's cornerstone, the CGT labor union, successfully supported Ítalo Lúder (who had served as acting president during Mrs. Perón's September 1975 sick leave) for president, and Bittel became his running mate.
 The choice was made partly to balance Lúder's record, as he had authorized repression against the violent left in 1975, whereas Bittel had been a populist who was remembered for his defense of the disappeared during the dictatorship.

 Ultimately, the Peronists' late start (the nomination was secured less than two months before election day), Alfonsín's skillful campaign, voters' bitter memories of Isabel Perón's chaotic tenure, and other problems put their ticket at a disadvantage.
 Bittel himself unwittingly gave the ticket bad publicity when, during a Buenos Aires rally, he botched one of Perón's many aphorisms, declaring that "Our choice is between liberation and dependence, and we choose dependence!"
 Hardly noticed at the time, the misstep did not significantly contribute to the outcome (a loss for the Lúder-Bittel ticket by 12%).